loiwu/GWrabbit_Reports/iOS.md

 In this case, the message isEqualToString: is being sent to the NSString returned by the contents getter.

+The object the message is being sent to (receiver).
+Name of the message being sent.
+Argument being passed along with the message.

 We could make match: even more powerful by allowing it to match against multiple cards by passing an array of cards using the NSArray class in Foundation.